 Recently, Google brought native support for Android Debugging Bridge (ADB) after Chrome OS 85 in the stable channel.
 It allows you to test Android applications and also control your smartphone at a much deeper level.
 This makes Chrome OS a versatile machine that can interact with hosts of devices at a technical level.
 So, to install ADB on Chrome OS using Linux, follow the below commands.

 How to install ADB: Open Terminal and execute the below command.
 Alternatively, you can also download the Platform Tool and move it to the Linux folder.

 sudo apt-get install adb

 Here are the Best Chrome OS Apps For You

-So these are our picks for the best Chrome OS apps that are available through various platforms right now.
-I have included Web apps, Android apps, Chrome extensions and finally some popular Linux apps too.
+So these are our picks for the best Chromebook apps that are available through various platforms right now.
+I have included Web apps, Android apps, Chrome extensions, and finally some popular Linux apps too.
 After going through a legion of apps, I can confidently say that you would find the majority of apps either in the form of Web or Linux apps.
 At this point, Chrome OS has improved by leaps and bounds and there is huge support from the developer community as well.
 Anyway, that is all from us.
-If we missed to include some apps that you are looking for, comment down below and let us know.
+If we missed including some apps that you are looking for, comment down below and let us know.